grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** It should display “0" when I turn the application on.

 **Johnny:** In our case, “turning on" is creating a calculator.
-Let us write it down as a method name:
+Let's write it down as a method name:

 ```csharp